aluxnimm/outlookcaldavsynchronizer/README.md

 YOu should also update manually to the latest Visual Studio 2010 Tools for Office Runtime (Version 10.0.60724) if you have an older version installed, since some COMExceptions have been fixed.

 ### Changelog ###

+#### 2.5.0 ####
+- New features
+	- Add mapping configuration to use IANA timezones instead of Windows timezones.
+	- Make addin startup and EntityMapper async.
+	- Add progressBar and download new version async, github issue 156.
+- Bug fixes
+	- Add SCHEDULE-AGENT=CLIENT also to attendees, ticket #354.
+	- Avoid empty PARTSTAT and default to NEEDS-ACTION.
+	- Add KeepOutlookFileAs option (defaults to true) for contacts to avoid overwriting existing FileAs with FN attribute.
+	- Set Outlook contact FullName to FN as fallback if N is missing in vcard.
+	- Set Outlook task status to Completed when complete date exists and percentComplete is 100 also when VTODO status is missing, gh issue 154.
+	- Fix mapping organizer if CN and email are identical, gh issue 157.
+	- Avoid DDay.ICal UTC calls and use NodaTime instead for conversion, gh issue 159.

 #### 2.4.0 ####
 - New features